preitinger/pr-local-scripts/README.md

-Add as submodule directly in the root directory of a project like pr-example-next-private-submodules.
+Add as submodule directly in the root directory of the branch 'local' of a project like pr-example-next-private-submodules.